What is Boxing Day and How it Can Help Addicts

 So why are we writing about this?
 To shout out to our Canadian friends!
 Just kidding again.
 Boxing Day is all about giving to others, and giving to others has quite a bit to offer when it comes to overcoming addiction.
 A growing amount of research supports the positive association between giving back to others and a number of benefits.

-Here are a few examples of how giving helps with kicking addictive behaviors and addiction:
+Here are a few examples of how giving helps with kicking addiction:

 - Behavioral and emotional compassion boost your wellbeing and longevity along with your health.
 It's "good to be good", according to research, because altruism is associated with greater well-being, longevity, and health overall.
 One caveat: make sure helping tasks aren't too overwhelming.3